MrOlm/InfantEukaryotes/README.md

 *Strain-level overlap between infant and hospital fungal microbiomes revealed through de novo assembly of eukaryotic genomes from metagenomes*

+# Genomes

+All genomes reported in Table 1. are available in the genomes folder (files ending in `.fasta`) along with predicted proteins (files ending in `.faa`).
+More information on genomes in available in the file `genomeInfo.csv`

 # Supplemental Tables and Figures

 Supplemental Figure S1.
 Effect of coverage on variant frequency determination as assessed through simulation of metagenomic reads.